Transparency

 At Café Blá we believe in being as transparent as possible about the way we source our coffee.

-Seeing as we're (right now) a pretty small operation, having direct trade partner is, in our opinion, not a sustainable buying practise.
+Seeing as we're (right now) a pretty small operation, having direct trade partners is, in our opinion, not a sustainable buying practise.
 It doesn't help farmers to have direct partners who are only able to contract a couple of sacks per year.

 Instead we have built relationships with a few importers, whose trading philosophies we respect.
 A big part of what we look for in our green coffee partners is importers who are involved in social initiatives at origin and are committed to making sure the farmers are getting fair prices for their beans.
 They are, after all, the most important people in the whole of the coffee supply chain.